 Development over the year

 BE Group is a trading and service company in steel, stainless steel and aluminum.
-Customers mainly operate in the manufacturing and construction industries in Sweden, Finland and Baltics, where BE Group is one of the leading actors in the market.
-The Group has approximately 700 employees, with operations in seven countries and head office located in Malmö, Sweden.
+Customers mainly operate in the engineering and construction sectors in Sweden, Finland and Baltics, where BE Group is one of the leading actors in the market.
+The Group has approximately 700 employees, with operations in eight countries and head office located in Malmö, Sweden.
 BE Group’s stock is listed on the Nasdaq Stockholm Exchange.
 Read more about BE Group at www.begroup.com.

 Alternative performance measures

-BE Group has defined a number of alternative performance measures.
-The alternative performance measures that BE Group considers to be significant are underlying operating result, net debt, working capital and capital employed.
-Under the tab Alternative performance measures, you can read more about how these are calculated.
+BE Group uses a number of alternative performance measures.
+The alternative performance measures that BE Group considers significant are underlying operating result, net debt, working capital and capital employed.
+Under the tab alternative performance measures you can read more about how these are calculated.

 Market and business environment

 According to The European Steel Association (EUROFER), demand for steel in Europe is estimated to have increased 2.5 percent in 2016 compared with the previous year.
 Just like last year improvement in demand is clearest in the automotive industry.
 The market situation on the supply side has during the year also been impacted by the import duties imposed by EU on a number of material types.
 This has reduced the import volumes and in some cases, completely eliminated the overcapacity that has long existed among European steel mills.
 The facts that BE Group has regarding the current developments in the Swedish and Finnish distribution market indicate a market growth of 6 percent.
 Steel prices have had an upward trend during the year.